rrumale/machine-learning-live-labs/oml4py/oml4py2/oml4py2.md

 ## Task 11: Automated Machine Learning: Model Tuning (continued)

-7. Optioanlly, an example invocation of model tuning with user-defined search ranges for selected hyperparameters on a new tuning metric (`f1_macro`).
+7. Optionally, an example invocation of model tuning with user-defined search ranges for selected hyperparameters on a new tuning metric (`f1_macro`).

     ````
     <copy>